Skip to content

 Inventory

-Item Descriptors
+Item Descriptor

-The two most defining elements of a descriptor are Fragments and Parameters.
+The two most defining elements of a descriptor are Fragments and Parameters:

-Item Fragments
+Item Fragment

-An Item Descriptor can have one or more Fragments that define the capabilities of the item.
-Item Fragments are blueprints and can be scripted both in CPP and in blueprints.
+Item Fragments are blueprintable and can be scripted both in C++ and blueprints.

-Custom fragment examples you could implement:
+Examples of fragment you can implement:

 • Equippable: The item can be equipped.
 Which hand?
 Is it a weapon?
 Does it have ammo?